-1. Be licensed in accordance with United States Coast Guard regulations, as applicable.
+Be licensed in accordance with United States Coast Guard regulations, as applicable.

-- 2. Obtain and carry a current policy issued by a licensed insurance carrier in this state to insure against any accident, loss, injury, property damage, or other casualty caused by or resulting from the contractor's actions. - 3.
-Be properly equipped to perform such services. - $\underline{(g)}$ (e) In addition to the civil penalty imposed under s.
-327.73(1)(z), the operator of a vessel that is removed and impounded pursuant to paragraph $\underline{(c)}$ (b) must pay all removal and storage fees before the vessel is released.
-A vessel removed pursuant to paragraph $\underline{(c)}$ (b) may not be impounded for longer than 48 hours. - (6) The commission shall initiate rulemaking by July 1, 2021, to provide criteria and procedures for reviewing applications to establish an anchoring limitation area under subsection (2) and procedures for public notice and participation pursuant to this subsection.
-The rulemaking must include, at a minimum, all of the following: - (a) Notice to the public.
-The Boating and Waterways distribution list for ordinances, which any member of the public
+2. Obtain and carry a current policy issued by a licensed insurance carrier in this state to insure against any accident, loss, injury, property damage, or other casualty caused by or resulting from the contractor's actions.

+3. Be properly equipped to perform such services.

+159 (g) (e) In addition to the civil penalty imposed under s.
+160 327.73(1)(z), the operator of a vessel that is removed and 161 impounded pursuant to paragraph (c) (b) must pay all removal and 162 storage fees before the vessel is released.
+A vessel removed 163 pursuant to paragraph (c) (b) may not be impounded for longer 164 than 48 hours.

+165 (6) The commission shall initiate rulemaking by July 1, 166 2021, to provide criteria and procedures for reviewing 167 applications to establish an anchoring limitation area under 168 subsection (2) and procedures for public notice and 169 participation pursuant to this subsection.
+The rulemaking must 170 include, at a minimum, all of the following: (a) Notice to the public.
+The Boating and Waterways 171 172 Section of the Fish and Wildlife Conservation Commission shall provide notice of completed applications received, public 173